The Finish Line – Dealing With The Death Of A Parent

 If you or a loved one have ever dealt with this disease, then you know my story isn’t unique.

 If you haven’t dealt with it, then consider yourself blessed.

 This website is basically a keepsake for my kids to read in the future.
 Hopefully a future that is cancer-free).
 I’m going to wrap this up by saying something to them:

 B and J, your grandma loved you guys more than anything in the world.
 Even though you didn’t get to spend a lot of years with her, the moments that she spent with you meant everything to her.

 Peace out y’all.

-Always tell your parents that you love them, because you never know when they might not be around to hear it.
+Always tell your parents that you love them.
+You never know when they might not be around to hear it.